integritee-network/book/src/howto_private_tx.md

 make
 # this might take 10min+ on a fast machine
 ```

+The rest of the setup should now work without any further errors:

 # use your SPID and KEY from Intel
 echo "<YOUR SPID>" > bin/spid.txt